List of Digimon Adventure characters: 2020 characters

-A gigantic tortoise Digimon who holds a massive city on his back.
+A gigantic tortoise/El Dorado-themed Digimon who holds a massive city on his back.
 After T.K. frees it from the miasma swamp, it falls from Cloud Continent and into the ocean where it continues to protect the Digimon from threats.
 Later on in the series, ElDradimon returns to the Cloud Continent with the help of T.K., MagnaAngemon, Gravimon, Leomon, and the Digimon who lost their homes.